ebocoin/core/README.md

 The developer mailing list should be used to discuss complicated or controversial changes before working on a patch set.

-Developer IRC can be found on Freenode at #litecoin-dev.
+Developer IRC can be found on Freenode at #EBOCOIN-dev.

 Testing
 Testing and code review is the bottleneck for development; we get more pull requests than we can review and test on short notice.
 Please be patient and help out by testing other people's pull requests, and remember this is a security-critical project where any mistake might cost people lots of money.